ChrisPaliqaw/project_part2/README.md

 ## Run the current version of the project

+- Make sure you're back to the ´main´ branch before proceeding.

-1. `pre_approach` moves RB1 close enough to view the entrance to the cart.
+- `pre_approach` moves RB1 close enough to view the entrance to the cart.
 Make sure to set the `is_gazebo` parameter in the pre-approach launch file appropriately.
 ```
 ros2 launch project_part2 pre_approach.launch.py

 ```

-2. `detect_shelf` (use a separate shell) uses laser data to detect the legs of the cart and publishes the transform `static-cart`
+- `detect_shelf` (use a separate shell) uses laser data to detect the legs of the cart and publishes the transform `static-cart`
 ```
 cd ros2_ws/
 . install/setup.bash